 Bathurst Island is located in the Queen Elizabeth group of islands, in Canada’s Western High Arctic Natural Region.
-The proposed national park area includes the northern part of Bathurst Island (north of Polar Bear Pass National Wildlife Area) as well as smaller islands west and north of Bathurst Island.
+The national park area includes the northern part of Bathurst Island (north of Polar Bear Pass National Wildlife Area) as well as smaller islands west and north of Bathurst Island.
 This area is also referred to as the Bathurst Island complex.

 The geology of the Bathurst Island complex is composed primarily of sedimentary rocks such as limestone, sandstone and dolomite.
 Evidence of past glaciation includes landforms such as eskers, moraines and raised beaches.
-Various landscape features are present such as plateaux, hills, wetlands, lowlands as well as uplands with elevations up to 411 meters.
+Various landscape features are present such as plateaus, hills, wetlands, lowlands as well as uplands with elevations up to 411 meters.

 Bathurst Island is located in one of the harshest and driest regions in the world.
 Mean temperatures range from minus 35 degrees Celsius in January to 5 degrees Celsius in July and annual precipitation is less than 130 mm.
 This severe climate limits soil and nutrient development and as a result vegetation is extremely scarce.
 Vegetation that does exist such as purple saxifrage, dwarf willow, sedges, grasses, lichens and mosses is a precious food source for wildlife.